mwermelinger/kattis-guide/input.md

 Problems in this category have a fixed number of lines, given in the problem description, and each line has a single datum, e.g. one number.

-To read a single line from the standard input, use `input()`.
-This returns a string.
+To read a single line from the standard input, use `input()`, which returns a string.
 If a string represents a number, use function `int()` or `float()` to convert it to an integer or floating-point number.